-Video shows D.C. officer fatally firing at armed motorist as he drives away
+Video shows D.C. officer fatally shooting armed motorist as he drives away

 With other officers standing near him at the closed driver’s side window, the video shows Jevric saying, “He’s waking up.
 He’s waking up.”
 He then says, “Bring me some more light.”
 The video does not capture a clear view inside the vehicle.

-Police said it appeared the driver was stirring.
+Police said it appeared that the driver was stirring.
 “Oh s---, he’s waking up,” Jevric says.
 “Watch the hands.
 Put the light on him.
 Move up closer.
 Move up.”

 Then the officer is heard saying, “Where’s the gun at?
 Should we knock?”
 He then tells a colleague, “You might want to get out of the way, man, you’re going to scare him.”

 The officer instructs other officers to tap on the driver’s side window.
-He then shouts, “Don’t move,” as the driver lurches the vehicle forward a few feet, then stops.
+He shouts “Don’t move!” as the vehicle lurches forward a few feet and then stops.

-A District official said it appears officers had awakened Gilmore by tapping on the window, and that he jolted up in his seat, put his left hand on the steering wheel and moved his right hand to his right side.
-The official said investigators can’t yet determine if Gilmore was resting his hand or moving toward the firearm.
+A District official said it appears that officers had awakened Gilmore by tapping on the window, and that he jolted up in his seat, put his left hand on the steering wheel and moved his right hand to his right side.
+The official said investigators cannot yet determine whether Gilmore was resting his hand or moving toward the firearm.

-The video shows Gilmore driving away amid chaotic shouts from several officers, and a near simultaneous volley of gunshots.
+The video shows Gilmore driving away amid the shouting of several officers and a near simultaneous volley of gunshots.

 The vehicle crashed into a tree several blocks away, at New York Avenue and North Capitol Street.
 Gilmore died at a hospital.
-Efforts to reach his relatives were not successful Thursday.
+Attempts to reach his relatives for comment were unsuccessful Thursday.

-A picture of the vehicle broadcast on WJLA-TV shows a single bullet hole in the upper left-hand portion of the driver’s side window, and the rear driver’s side window shattered.
+A picture of the vehicle broadcast on WJLA-TV shows a bullet hole in the upper left-hand portion of the driver’s side window, and the rear driver’s side window shattered.

 D.C. police rules governing the use of force generally prohibit officers from shooting at or from moving vehicles “unless deadly force is being used against the member or another person.”